jayfuku/jayfuku/README.md

 📫 You can reach me through direct messages on github or connect with me through [LinkedIn](https://www.linkedin.com/in/jay-fukumoto/)!

+# 🥇 Notable Projects

+* [**SteamPeek**](https://github.com/jayfuku/SteamPeek-Public), *Typescript* - *React* - *Express* - *Vite*
+  - Constructed a responsive frontend client from scratch which makes searching information about games effortless.
+  - Constructed a RESTful API backend which offloads intense processing off from the client.
+  - Designed a system which detects games that appear on the user's active tab and automatically begin a search.

+* [**HSREndgameDB**](https://hsr-endgame-db.vercel.app/), *Typescript* - *React* - *Vercel* - *NextJS* - *postgreSQL*
+ - Constructed a dynamic website for sharing and viewing gameplay of "Honkai: Star Rail".
+ - Designed a postgreSQL backend for storage and retrieval of user submitted content.
+ - Implemented UI/UX designs which place an emphasis on usability across both mobile and desktop browser contexts.

+* **Street Map**, *C++*
+  - Developed a repesentation of a street map using directed graphs.
+  - Utilized **Dijkstra's Algorithm** to calcuate the shortest or fastest route between two locations

+* **Auction System**, *C*
+  - Developed an auction service which was capable of handling basic auction site operations
+  - Utilized **threading** to efficiently handle requests when multiple clients were connected

 # 👓 Experience and Tools
 ## Languages
 [![TypeScript](https://img.shields.io/badge/TypeScript-3178C6?logo=typescript&logoColor=fff)](#)